-Neve insisted she had the answer, and eventually I listed.
+Neve insisted she had the answer and eventually I listened.
 “Daddy we can swim over and you can meet us.”
 Really, brilliant.
 I think if I would’ve thought of it, or proposed it, it might never have happened.

 Neve is a better swimmer than skier.
 She’s had her share of ski lessons, but the swimming instruction is a constant for her all summer long.
 She swam between all of the major rocks in the biggest part of the pond floating in her life jacket and kicking.

 We hiked to Rock Pond on one of the busiest days of the season, the Sunday of Memorial Day Weekend.
 We saw maybe ten other people who were whooping it up, and it was ok with us.